LanguageMachines/clariah-plus-tasks/di.huc/CLAM.T142.md

 1. ``(T142M1)`` [CLAM v3.0](https://github.com/proycon/clam/milestone/9) - October 2019 **(COMPLETED)** - Features a new modernized web interface with a better end-user experience

+## Progress Reports

+Detailed progression of this task is logged as part of our [regular progress reports](https://github.com/LanguageMachines/releasereport/tree/master/reports) .

 ## Changes

 Changes with respect to the earlier plan: